 They also carry out architecture seminars and walking tours along the historic district you would be able to join from Wednesdays through Sundays and each walk lasts up to 90 minutes.

-If art, design and architecture is your thing, the Pelican Hotel is definitely the place to visit as its design is extremely unique and should be experienced, brewing from the creative minds of the folks at Diesel Jeans.
-The hotel experience at Pelican Hotel is very quirky, as each room tries to create vintage feel to themes such as Deco, Retro, Jungle, Tarzan, Cowboy, Brothel, Whorehouse and many other motifs.
+1) If art, design, and architecture are your thing, the Pelican Hotel is definitely the place to visit as its design is extremely unique and should be experienced, brewing from the creative minds of the folks at Diesel Jeans.
+The hotel experience at Pelican Hotel is very quirky, as each room tries to create a vintage feel to themes such as Deco, Retro, Jungle, Tarzan, Cowboy, Brothel, Whorehouse, and many other motifs.

 The staff there are very friendly and personable too.

-As the development of the South Beach area in Ocean Drive was rampant, some preservationists group saved a lot of historical buildings just to give you the opportunity to experience what was once historical landmarks during the Art Deco era of the 80s and beyond.
-And by holding onto these historical side of the past, it definitely help to build Ocean Drive, and Miami Beach to be what it is today.
+As the development of the South Beach area in Ocean Drive was rampant, some preservationist groups saved a lot of historical buildings just to give you the opportunity to experience what were once historical landmarks during the Art Deco era of the 80s and beyond.
+And by holding onto these historical sides of the past, definitely helps to build Ocean Drive, and Miami Beach to be what it is today.